p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 number of multicast groups `M` supported by the device, which can differ from one device to another.

-Scope: A single P4Runtime device.
-For example, multicast group id 7 could have a different replication list for every device.
+A particular multicast group id value X (e.g. X=7) could have a different replication list for every device.

 + `MulticastGroupEntry`

+Multicast group id values must be used by the P4 data plane to direct packets to be replicated using the replication list configured for that multicast group id.
+Thus it is likely that a P4Runtime client would first configure a multicast group id, then write that id into a place readable by the P4 program, e.g. as a parameter of some action of a table.

+(It is also possible that a P4 program might have some multicast group id values compiled into it for use for particular purposes, in which case it is up to some agreement between the developer of the P4 program and the controller software.)

 ### Clone session ids

+Scope: A single P4Runtime device.

 `session_id` field values appear in the message types listed below.
-The allowed set of values is determined by the P4Runtime server, typically in a contiguous range `[0, C-1]` for some maximum number of multicast groups `C` supported by the device, which can differ from one device to another.
+The allowed set of values is determined by the P4Runtime server, typically in a contiguous range `[0, C-1]` for some maximum number of clone sessions `C` supported by the device, which can differ from one device to another.

-Scope: A single P4Runtime device.
-For example, clone session id 5 could have a different configuration for every device.
+A particular clone session id value X (e.g. X=5) could have a different clone session configuration for every device.

 + `CloneSessionEntry`

+Like multicast group ids, clone session id values must be used by the P4 data plane to direct packets to be cloned using the session with that clone session id.
+Thus it is likely that a P4Runtime client would first configure a clone session id, then write that id into a place readable by the P4 program, e.g. as a parameter of some action of a table.

+(It is also possible that a P4 program might have some clone session id values compiled into it for use for particular purposes, in which case it is up to some agreement between the developer of the P4 program and the controller software.)

 ### Digest list ids

+Scope: A single P4Runtime device.

 `list_id` field values appear in the message types listed below.
-They are selected by the P4Runtime server by some means not specified in the P4Runtime API specification, but it is implies that the value should always be a `list_id` value that is not currently in use by an unacknowledged `DigestList` message in the scope of a single P4Runtime `device_id`.
+They are selected by the P4Runtime server by some means not specified in the P4Runtime API specification, but it is implied that when a server sends a new `DigestList` message, it must contain a `list_id` value that is not in the set of unacknowledged `list_id` values for the device.
+For a single device, a `list_id` value could be used later in time, after it has been acknowledged via a `DigestListAck` message.

 The same `list_id` value, e.g. 203, could be simultaneously in use by multiple devices managed by the same P4Runtime server.
-For a single device, a `list_id` value could be used later in time, after it has been acknowledged via a `DigestListAck` message.

-Scope: A single P4Runtime device.

 + `DigestList`
 + `DigestListAck`

+There is no known reason why a P4 data plane would ever have use for knowing digest list id values.

 ### ids of action profiles, and their members